-Taking over the now defunct Au Jardin by the Les Amis Group, this romantic restaurant is set amongst the lush greenery of the Botanic Gardens and offers couples an intimate dining experience away from the bustle of the city.
+Taking over the now defunct Au Jardin by the Les Amis Group, this romantic restaurant (pictured top) is set amongst the lush greenery of the Botanic Gardens and offers couples an intimate dining experience away from the bustle of the city.
 Serving up mostly French-inspired dishes by local chef Jason Tan – the originator of Gastro-Botanica cuisine – Corner House (also a one Michelin-starred restuarant) features a menu with dishes such as Patagonian toothfish and Iberico pork “Secreto”.

 Corner House, EJH Corner House, Singapore Botanic Gardens, 1 Cluny Road, Nassim Gate 259569.
 Open Tue-Sat, 12pm-3pm and 6.30pm-11pm.

 Hidden in the Ginger garden of Singapore Botanic Gardens, Halia’s proximity to the city and tranquil setting makes it the perfect date night escape from the city.
 Facing full-height glass windows, lovers can wine and dine over brunch while enjoying the warmth of the sunlight in total air-conditioned comfort.
 Post-sunset, head to the terrace, where majestic palm trees surround the facade of the restaurant.